Skip to main content

 Cruise

-The Port of Toronto is a popular Great Lakes cruising Port of call, in 2023 experiencing its second consecutive record year and welcoming 45 cruise ships and nearly 18,000 passengers.
-The year 2024 will usher in another strong cruise ship season, with 36 ships expected to call between May and October, bringing nearly 18,000 passengers to Toronto to enjoy all the city has to offer.
+The Port of Toronto is a popular Great Lakes cruising Port of call, in 2024 it welcomed 34 cruise ships and nearly 18,000 passengers.
+The year 2025 will usher in another strong cruise ship season, with a record 47 ships expected to call between April and October, bringing more than 20,000 passengers to Toronto to enjoy all the city has to offer.
 Cruise the Great Lakes, an initiative led by the Conference of Great Lakes Governors and Premiers, expects cruising in the Great Lakes to generate an economic value of over $200 million USD to the region’s Ports and communities in 2024.

 Film